IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ### [System.String] XML PRTG sensor output
 ## NOTES
+This code has not been reviewed or audited by a third party This code has limited or no tests
+It was designed for presenting reports to non-technical management or administrative staff It is convenient for that purpose but it is not recommended for compliance reporting or similar formal uses

 ToDo:
 - Currently requires a string for input (the path to a target folder).
 FileInfo or DirectoryInfo instead?